benjamin-heasly/MagicInputParser/README.md

 # TODO
-This MagicInputParser is a work in progress.
+The MagicInputParser is a work in progress.
 Here are some outstanding goals:
 - Extend declarations like addRequired(), etc. to accept documentation strings.
 - Pretty-print human-readable documentation from declarations.
 - Support sets of parameters that we want to reuse throughout a project.
 To key parts will be: